-In-house solicitors will have one client: the State, a company, or an organisation that employs them.
-The role of an in-house solicitor is to provide and implement legal advice and best practice and to play a central part in an organisation's corporate governance infrastructure.
-Due to the diverse nature of the in-house solicitor's role, at certain times the technical legal content of the day-to-day job may be less of a focus for the in-house solicitor than for solicitors working in private practice.

-However, in all cases, the independence of the in-house solicitor is of critical importance in dealing with the inevitable pressures and potential conflicts of interest that arise as part of the day-to-day professional life within his/her organisation.
-This is addressed in more detail in Chapter 4.
+The in-house solicitor will have one client - his/her employer based on his/her contract of employment - but will also have many emanations of that client drawn from the various functions operating within that organisation or within various affiliates or subsidiaries, which may operate across multiple locations or territories.
+The role of the in-house solicitor is to provide and implement legal advice and best practice, to play a central part in an organisation's corporate governance infrastructure, and ideally to act as a trusted advisor or strategic partner in the organisation.
+Due to the multifaceted nature of the in-house solicitor's role, at certain times the technical legal content of the day-to-day job may be less of a focus for the in-house solicitor than for solicitors working in private practice.
+However, in all cases, the independence of the in-house solicitor is of critical importance in dealing with the inevitable pressures and potential conflicts of interest that arise as part of the day-to-day professional life within his/her organisation, which is addressed in more detail in Chapter 4.